A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: EXPERIMENTS

 To evaluate the predictions from the rule, we estimate the MSE on regression tasks and Brier score on classification tasks for one and two synthetic datasets from the test set.
 The setup is otherwise identical to Section~\ref{sec:main-experiment}, and the train-test splits are the same.
 We plot the predictions from the rule, and compare them with the measured test errors with more than two synthetic datasets.

-Figure~\ref{fig:mse-prediction-main} contains the results for the ACS 2018 and German credit datasets, and Figures~\ref{fig:mse-prediction-regression1} to \ref{fig:mse-prediction-classification1} in the Appendix contain the results for the other datasets.
-The predictions are very accurate on ACS 2018 and German credit, and reasonably accurate on the other datasets.
+Figure~\ref{fig:mse-prediction-main} contains the results for the ACS 2018 datasets, and Figures~\ref{fig:mse-prediction-regression1} to \ref{fig:mse-prediction-classification1} in the Appendix contain the results for the other datasets.
+The predictions are very accurate on ACS 2018, and reasonably accurate on the other datasets.
 The variance of the prediction depends heavily on the variance of the errors computed from the test data.

 We also evaluated the rule on random forests without synthetic data, as it also applies to them.
 In this setting, the number of trees in the random forest is analogous to the number of synthetic datasets.
 We use the same datasets as in the previous experiments and use the same train-test splits of the real data.
 The results are in Figure~\ref{fig:random-forest-mse-prediction} in the Appendix.
 The prediction is accurate when the test error is accurate, but can have high variance.